developerasun/myDocumentBox-tool/myJavascript/myNodejs/myNpm/myMongoDB/readme.md

 <span>Document is stored in database</span><br/>
 <img src="reference/data-stored.png" width=700 height=400/>

+When saving a document, MongoDB creates a field called "_id", which is a unqiue alphanumeric(letter + number) key.
+Searching records by _id is super common operation in MongoDB.

 ### Finding records
 - find(condition) : find multiple records matched with the conditions